-Masary Studios is a team of artists awakening built environments through live music performance and video projection mapping.
-By unlocking the hidden possibilities of an urban landscape, Masary’s works are at once a performance, a dissection of architecture, and an immersive visual spectacle.
-The three principal members of Masary have backgrounds that include degrees in fine art, classical and world percussion, as well as years of experience in West African music studies, painting, new music curation and direction, teaching at the university and conservatory levels and more.
-When approaching a new project, their inspiration comes from the structure, the environment, the history and local culture embedded in the place.
+MASARY Studios is a team of artists awakening built and natural environments through live music performance and video projection mapping.
+By unlocking the hidden possibilities of an urban landscape or space, MASARY’s works are at once a performance, a dissection of architecture, and an immersive visual spectacle.
+The three principal members of MASARY have backgrounds that include degrees in fine art, classical and world percussion, as well as years of experience in West African music studies, new music composition, curation and direction, teaching at the university and conservatory levels, and more.
+When approaching a new project, their inspiration comes from the structure or environment itself as well as the history and local culture embedded in the place.
 The animation and musical works are developed in collaboration - one informing the other - allowing many turns of reflection and refraction.

 who we are

-Sam Okerstrom-Lang or “Samo" is a Boston based new-media interdisciplinary digital artist and designer.
+Sam Okerstrom-Lang or “Samo" is a Boston based media artist and designer focusing on 3D animation, video projection design, and live visual environments.
 Technology serves as a vehicle and tool in Samo’s practice in order to question the boundaries of digital communication, while in turn questions the boundary and function of the pixel.
 His work engages associations between technology, body, and perception by immersing the human sensory system with experiences that obscure the line between nirvana and dystopia. www.samokerstromlang.com